PG31. Missing Families

 1.6

-The assessment may have been very brief because the degree of concern for the child/ren or unborn child may have triggered an immediate referral to local authority children's social care and the police.
+The assessment may have been very brief because the degree of concern for the child/children, or the unborn child, may have triggered an immediate referral to the local authority's children's social care and the police.

 2. Immediate Action